Better diversity in schools makes schools better.

 Referral and Selection Processes

-For the 2022-2023 LexPostBacc admission cycle, deferred admission offers should provide a pathway to admission into the fall 2024 entering law school class.
-In order to refer applicants to LexPostBacc, law schools must submit their Intent to Refer form to AccessLex Institute® by January 17, 2023.
+For the 2024-25 law school admission cycle, deferred admission offers should provide a pathway to admission into the fall 2026 entering law school class.
+In order to refer applicants to LexPostBacc, law schools must submit an Intent to Refer Form to AccessLex Institute® by March 31, 2025.
+(This form is for law schools only.)
+Note: The referral cycle for the program is closed.

 Below is the referral process: